FrancesCoronel/personal-website-v3/_experience/2017-06-07-accenture-swe.md

 - Liquid Studio Silicon Valley Onboarding Lead
 - Technology Development Program Rewards & Recognition Action Team Lead
 - Chief Editor of the Lightweight Architecture assets for the Liquid Studios
-- volunteer for the 2017 West Leadership Summit
+- Volunteer for the 2017 West Leadership Summit
-- third place winner at an Alexa Hackathon hosted by Amazon and Accenture
+- Winner (3rd Place) at an Alexa Hackathon hosted by Amazon and Accenture
+- Featured in Accenture's internal site for the Liquid Studio
+- Created Liquid Studio wiki from scratch

+{% include gallery %}